dev-work-climax/Portfolio-Sample/README.md

 ## 🤝 Contributing

 If you'd like to contribute or suggest improvements, feel free to open an issue or submit a pull request.
 All contributions are welcome!

+## CI/CD

+This project will use GitHub Actions for CI/CD to:
+- Deploy to Vercel on push to main
+- Build and push a Docker image to Docker Hub on release

+See the `.github/workflows/` directory for workflow details.